comportnx/cdda-mods/README.md

 In reality, a lot of heavy duty off-road vehicles like tractors use foam-filled or semi-pneumatic tyres to eliminate the risk of punctures.

-This mod makes wide off-road tyres heavier, but immune to punctures.
+This mod replacies off-road wide wheels with off-road no-flat wheels, which are heavier but immune to punctures.
 Found on tractors, trenchers, and excavators.

+### Fast Pulping

+Gives sledgehammers and heavy sledgehammers an (a)ctivatable ability that pulps surrounding corpses.
+Using the ability takes 10 seconds and some stamina.

 ### Quiet Riots

 Disables riot damage for buildings (but not roads).

-### Fast Pulping

-Gives sledgehammers and heavy sledgehammers an (a)ctivatable ability that pulps surrounding corpses.